Mike Emrick

 Michael "Doc" Emrick (born August 1, 1946) is an American former network television play-by-play sportscaster and commentator noted mostly for his work in ice hockey.
 He was the lead announcer for National Hockey League national telecasts on both NBC and NBCSN.
-Among the many awards Emrick has received is the NHL's Lester Patrick Award in 2004, making him the first of only five to have received the award for media work, and the Foster Hewitt Memorial Award by the Hockey Hall of Fame in 2008.
+Among the many awards Emrick has received is the NHL's Lester Patrick Award in 2004, making him the first of only six to have received the award for media work, and the Foster Hewitt Memorial Award by the Hockey Hall of Fame in 2008.
 He has also won nine national Emmy Awards for excellence in sports broadcasting, the only hockey broadcaster to be honored with even one.
 On December 12, 2011, Emrick became the first member of the media to be inducted into the United States Hockey Hall of Fame.
 In 2017, Sports Illustrated listed Emrick as the sportscaster of the year.

 Biography

 Background

+Emrick had his sights set on being a baseball announcer before attending his first hockey game on December 10, 1960, at Fort Wayne's Allen County War Memorial Coliseum, when the Fort Wayne Komets hosted the Muskegon Zephyrs.
+He soon began to call Komets games into a tape recorder, and was mentored by longtime broadcaster Bob Chase.
 Emrick graduated from Southwood Junior-Senior High School in Wabash, Indiana, in 1964.
-Emrick earned a B.Sc. in speech from Manchester University in 1968 and a M.A. in radio/television from Miami University in 1969.
+He earned a B.Sc. in speech from Manchester University in 1968 and a M.A. in radio/television from Miami University in 1969.
 He then received a Ph.D. in communications (radio/television/film) from Bowling Green State University in 1976, hence his nickname, "Doc".

 Emrick taught speech and broadcasting at Geneva College in Beaver Falls, Pennsylvania from 1969 to 1971 and got his first experience of the NHL covering the Pittsburgh Penguins as an unpaid correspondent for The Beaver County Times newspaper.